chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 https://developer.chrome.com/docs/devtools/dom/#scroll2

 - The **DOM ** is a tree of objects that represents the page's content.
+- How to determine font-size
+  - To determine this value with Chrome's Developer Tools, you must first locate the underlined element in the Elements tab.
+The easiest way to do this is to right-click on the desired text, then select Inspect.
+  - Chrome will open the Elements tab of the inspector with the appropriate element selected on the left.
+If you look to the right under Styles, you'll see several rules, one of which (the `.xyz` rule) has an enabled font-size, and a value of 1.3rem.
+Since you want the size in pixels, you must look at the Computed sub-tab on the right side.
+There you will find that the font size is 26px.

 ## View Properties of DOM objects